fastoch/Networking/Routers.md

 ---

 In summary, when a device wants to communicate with another device **within the same subnet**, it will send a broadcast onto the local segment to find the MAC address of the device using the target IP address.

 ---

 ## Routing between subnets

+The first thing a computer will do is to check whether the IP address it's trying to communicate with is in a separate subnet
+or in the same subnet as itself.
+It does this by applying a logical AND between the IP address and the subnet mask.

+By doing so, the computer compares the network portion with the device that it's trying to communicate with to check if
+this device is local or remote.

+If the network portion of the address is different, the local PC knows that the targeted device is in a different subnet to itself.
+And it will therefore send the traffic to its default gateway.

+The PC will firstly check if it has the router's MAC address in its local ARP cache.
+@2min